statamic/docs/content/collections/docs/antlers.md

 ---
 title: Antlers
 intro: 'Antlers is a simple and powerful templating engine provided with Statamic.
 It can fetch and filter content, displaying and modify data, and handle logic.
-Antlers view files (also called templates) use the `.antlers.html` file extension and are typically stored in the `resources/views` directory.'
+Antlers view files (templates) use the `.antlers.html` file extension and are stored in the `resources/views` directory.'
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1567519954
 blueprint: page